-- + behaved in a way that has harmed a child, or may have harmed a child; - → possibly committed a criminal offence against or related to a child; or - → behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children.
+- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.

 We also have a duty of care towards our staff.
 We provide support for anyone facing an allegation and provide employees with a named contact if they are suspended.
 It is essential that any allegations of abuse made against members of staff or volunteers are dealt with very quickly, in a fair and consistent way that provides effective protection for the child and at the same time supports the person who is the subject of the allegation.
 If there are concerns about a staff member then this should be referred to the Headteacher.
 Where there are concerns about the Headteacher, this should be referred to the Chair of Governors.
 In the event of allegations of abuse being made against the headteacher, allegations should be reported directly to the designated officer of the local authority (LADO).
 Staff may consider discussing any concerns with the schools designated safeguarding lead and make any referral via them.